gvanem/Dump1090/README.md

-This is indeed able to fix errors and works reliably in my experience, however if you are interested in very reliable data, I suggest to use the `--no-fix` command line switch in order to disable error fixing.
+This is indeed able to fix errors and works reliably in my experience, however if you are interested in very reliable data, I suggest to use the `crc-check = false` setting to disable error fixing.

 ## Performances and detection